showaltb/showaltb.github.io/_posts/2015-07-25-how-to-show-git-status-in-your-bash-prompt.md

 ---
-title: "How to Show git Status in Your bash Prompt"
+title: "How to Show Git Status in Your Bash Prompt"
 layout: post
 ---